 Makes for a great diversion to get the guards distracted... and everyone else involved!

 Compare Comic Sutra, which creates similar kinky fun by suggesting something unspeakably obscene and letting the audience's imaginations fill in the details.

-Played straight in the current BT Broadband ads, where after running from a house with a slow connection to one using the above brand, something (unseen) appears on the screen, prompting this response and (to paraphrase) "no, guys, not on my stag night, she'd kill me!"
+- Played straight in BT Broadband ads, where after running from a house with a slow connection to one using the above brand, something (unseen) appears on the screen, prompting this response and (to paraphrase) "no, guys, not on my stag night, she'd kill me!"

-A recent Bud Light ad ends with one of these involving a debauched tourist, a customs officer, and a camera that has to be rotated 90 degrees.
+- A Bud Light ad ends with one of these involving a debauched tourist, a customs officer, and a camera that has to be rotated 90 degrees.

 Revy: Hold on a sec!
 Is she takin' it up the ass?